| « 3. GeoParquet & DuckDB | Home | 5. Base Theme » |

 LIMIT 100

-) TO 'results/new_places_slc.geojson' WITH (FORMAT GDAL, DRIVER GeoJSON);
+) TO 'new_places_slc.geojson' WITH (FORMAT GDAL, DRIVER GeoJSON);

-.
+With each release, Overture publishes bridge files that map GERS ID to Source IDs (record_id)from the datasets we use to generate the latest released data.
+We only create and publish bridge files for datasets with a meaningful record_id.
 ML-Derived buildings, for example, do not have stable meaningful input IDs, but place records from Meta have corresponding IDs that reference public Facebook pages.

-attribute lists the original source of the feature and any additional attributes that Overture has added.
+A feature’s sources attribute lists the original source of the feature and any additional attributes that Overture has added.

 COPY(